yctai-ncku/MoSES_2PDF/README.md

 ## Third step: Parameter setting

-All the parameters (simulation duration, material parameters and locations of the topography data) can be found and specified in "par_List".
+All the parameters (simulation duration, material parameters and locations of the topography data) can be found and specified in text-file "par_List".

 - #### for MoSES_2PDF landslide type:
-   in ./MoSES_2PDF_landslide/par_list
+   in file "./MoSES_2PDF_landslide/par_list"

 - #### for MoSES_2PDF inflow type:
-    in ./MoSES_2PDF_inflow/par_list
+    in file "./MoSES_2PDF_inflow/par_list"

 ## Fourth step: Execution